-More detailed or stricter/new rule: + few countries

-++ several countries (3-4) +++ many countries (>5) = rules are
+Abbreviations: Int.
+International (Codex, IFOAM) no. of standards in totalMore detailed or stricter/new rule: + few countries++ several countries (3-4) +++ many countries (>5)= rules arecomparable- means less detailed or less requirements0 means not covered

 7.2.3 Recommendations for the revision process of the Council Regulation